mstocco/mariostoc.co/content/racereports/2021-ironman-italy-emilia-romagna.md

 ![My bike in transition](/assets/jpg/IMG_3485.jpeg)

 Just out of the water, I jog the soft sand to the transition area.
-A quick bio break in a free port-o-john now where did I rack my bike?
-It is a long trek to my bike and a long trek to the bike exit, everything goes smoothly.
+A quick bio break in a available port-o-john and now where did I rack my bike?

+It is a long trek to my bike, then a long trek to the bike exit, everything in transition goes smoothly.

 <!---->
 ## The Bike

 Riding out of _Cervia_ is a series of roundabouts before the road turns west toward the salt flats.
 Were there flamingos to be seen?

 Yes, hundreds and that is pretty cool.

-Just like any morning ride after a pool workout, I was expecting my legs to feel heavy for the first bit of the ride.
-Today is no different.
-It feels like there isn't much juice to squeeze and it doesn't take long for everyone that
+Just like any morning ride after a pool workout, I my legs feel heavy for the first bit of the ride.
+Today, maybe a bit heavier; it feels like there isn't much juice to squeeze.

-I passed in the water to return the favour; lots of people whiz by me on the ride out of town.
+All the people that I passed during the swim are starting to return the favour.
+Lots of people whiz by me on the way out of town.

-Regardless to how awful my legs are feeling, I stick to an effort that I think is appropriate.
+Regardless how awful my legs feel, I stick to an effort that I think is appropriate.
 I open a gel and continue toward _SS3bis_ (the expressway closed just for the race).

-I am astonished by the amount of litter on the course; dropped bottles, dropped flat kits, strewn about the road.
-What looked like a new pair of Oakley sunglasses randomly discarded has me start a monetary tally in my head to pass the time.
+It is astonishing the amount of litter on the course; dropped bottles, dropped flat kits, stuff strewn about the road.
+A nice pair of Oakley sunglasses randomly discarded and I start a monetary tally of the _"leave-behinds"_ to help pass the time.

 <!---->
 I reach _SS3bis_ (20 km into the ride).
 I am expecting